ava-labs/avalanche-docs/docs/community/tutorials-contest/2022/local-subnet-development/README.md

    4.2 Using Hardhat

-5. Interact with precompiles (Optional)
+5. Interact with Precompiles (Optional)

 ## Requirements